Airor4/Airor4/README.md

 - 👋 Hi, I’m @Airor4
 - 👀 I’m interested in full stack development
-- 🌱 I’m currently learning Reactjs
+- 🌱 I’m currently learning data structures and algorithms
 - 📫 You can reach me at airor@bmal.net